How to watch Sex and the City revival And Just Like That – everything you need to know

 For US viewers, a subscription is available for $14.99 a month.

-Can you watch Sex and the City: The Next Chapter in the UK?
+Can you watch Sex and the City: And Just Like That in the UK?

-HBO Max is not currently available in the UK, and nor have any plans been announced surrounding a launch on this side of the Atlantic.
+HBO Max in the UK is not currently available, and nor have any plans been announced surrounding a launch on this side of the Atlantic.

 That said, it does not mean UK viewers won’t get to watch the series: HBO and Sky have a longstanding arrangement that sees many of the US channel’s shows go straight to Sky Atlantic in the UK and there’s every chance that could be the case in this instance – though nothing has been confirmed at this early stage,